 Why should investors be interested in this ETF?
 What type of investors would be interested in this ETF?

 The ImpactShares ETF offers a liquid, socially responsible investment vehicle for institutional investors (including pension funds) and private investors who want their investments to support the achievement of SDGs in the poorest countries.
 The ETF will identify and reward companies that generate revenues in LDCs and low-income countries.
 More than half of the companies in the ETF operate in priority sectors for UNCDF.
-The income generated by the sharing of the management fee will support UNCDF’s work in the world’s poorest countries and creates an interesting new way to fund the work of the United Nations.
+As mentioned earlier the Fund intends to make charitable contributions to UNCDF equal to the Net Profit as described above, if any.
+UNCDF may use these charitable contributions to support its own programs or may make its own donations to charitable organizations that support its mission.

-This ETF would be of interest for institutional investors- including pension funds and sovereign wealth funds- as well as foundations and family offices.
+Should the fund conform to their investment allocation needs and objectives, it may be of interest to any ESG investor, including institutional investors such as pension funds or sovereign wealth funds whose investment mandates contain an ESG component.
 As a passively managed investment instrument, the ETF could also appeal to individual investors, especially millennials, who have expressed a strong preference for investment options that reflect their values.
 This group is driving the growing demand for financial products that incorporate environmental, social and governance (ESG) criteria and alignment to the SDGAs.
 This group also has a strong focus on income inequality and sustainable development impact in developing countries.

 What is the expected or desired impact of the ETF over the next 5-10 years?